Skip to Content

 “Leave dough at room temperature for 20 minutes.
 Remove dough from package.
 Flour work surface liberally and roll your dough into a 12″ diameter circle.”

-What are the best ingredients for a Trader Joe’s Pizza?
+What Are The Best Ingredients for a Trader Joe’s Pizza?

 For this pizza recipe, I love using the Garlic & Herb Trader Joe’s Pizza Dough.
 It is infused with a ton of amazing flavor, so I love using this particular pizza dough.